AKSW/frankgraphbench/docs/source/getting_started/support.md

     - `relation_dim`: the relation embedding dimension, usually equal or smaller than `embedding_dim`.
     - `epochs`: number of training iterations.
     - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
-    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `all` or `ratings`.
+    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.

 ### tuckER
 - TuckER graph embedding + cosine similarity.
   - Reference: Ivana Balažević, Carl Allen, and Timothy M Hospedales.
 2019.
 Tucker: Tensor factorization for knowledge graph completion. arXiv preprint arXiv:1901.09590 (2019).
+  - Main parameters
     - `embedding_dim`: the entity embedding dimension.
     - `relation_dim`: the relation embedding dimension, usually equal or smaller than `embedding_dim`.
     - `dropout_0`: the first dropout, `cf.formula`.